adamsilver/fdpb/03-book-a-flight.md

 **Select box and text box notes**

-- Even though users will no longer interact with the select box, it's not completely removed from the Document.
-If we did remove the select box from the Document or hid it with `display: none;` then its value wouldn't be sent to the server for upon submission.
-This is important because the text users type differs from the select box option value that will be sent.
+- Even though users will no longer interact with the select box, it's still a necessary part of the control.
+If we were to remove the select box from the Document (or hide it with `display: none;`) then its value wouldn't be sent to the server upon submission.
+This is important because the text users type into the text box differs from the select box's value that will be submitted.
-- To hide the select box while still allowing for it to be submitted to the server involves using a number of HTML attributes in combination.
-The `visually-hidden` class and `aria-hidden="true"` attribute as first set out in chapter 2, “Checkout” hides the select box visually and aurally (by screen readers).
-And to stop users tabbing to the select box with their keyboard we set the `tabindex` attribute to -1.
+- To hide the select box in a way that allows its value to be submitted involves a number of techniques, used in combination.
+The `visually-hidden` class and `aria-hidden="true"` attribute (as first set out in chapter 2, “Checkout”) hides the select box visually and aurally (by screen readers).
+And the `tabindex="-1"` attribute stops keyboard users from being able to focus it.
-- The select box's `id` attribute is transferred to the text box because their should still be an associated label to the interactive text box that users will type into.
-The select box no longer needs an `id`—it's effectively a hidden input now.
+- The select box's `id` attribute is transferred to the text box because there should still be an associated label to the interactive text box that users will type into.
+The select box no longer needs an `id`—it's effectively become a hidden input.
 - Similarly, the `name` attribute isn't needed on the text box because it's used purely for interaction.
 Its value isn't sent to the server—the text box is merely a proxy for the select box.
 - The `role="combobox"` attribute ensures this from control is announced as a combo box instead of a text box.
 A combo box, according to MDN[^], is “an edit control with an associated list box that provides a set of predefined choices.”
 - The `aria-autocomplete="list"` attribute tells users that a list of options will appear.
-- The `aria-expanded` attribute tells users whether the menu is showing or not by toggling it's value between `true` and `false`.
+- The `aria-expanded` attribute tells users whether the menu is expanded or collapsed by toggling it's value between `true` and `false`.
-- The `autocomplete="off"` attribute stops browsers making their own suggestions which would interfere with those offered by the component.
+- The `autocomplete="off"` attribute stops browsers making their own suggestions which would interfere with those offered by our component.
-- The `autocapitalize="none"` attribute stops some browsers from autocapitalising the first letter the user types in the text box.
+- The `autocapitalize="none"` attribute stops some browsers from autocapitalising the first letter.
 More on this is in the next chapter.

 **Suggestions list notes**

-- The `role="list"` denotes that this element contains one or more options each with `role="option"` attribute.
+- The `role="list"` denotes that this element contains one or more options each with a `role="option"` attribute.
 The `<ul>` will be populated as the user types in the text box.
 - The `aria-selected="true"` attribute tells users which  option within the list is selected or not by toggling the value between `true` and `false`.
-- The `tabindex="-1"` attribute allows us to set focus to the options programatically.
+- The `tabindex="-1"` attribute allows us to set focus to the options programatically in response to certain key presses.
 More on this shortly.
-- The `data-option-value` attribute stores the equivalent `select>` box option value so that when the user selects an option in the autocomplete, the hidden `<select>` box can be updated with the corresponding value that the server will be expecting to process when the form is submitted.
+- The `data-option-value` attribute stores the equivalent select box option value.
+When the user selects an option in the autocomplete, the select box value is updated to the value of the `data-option-value` attribute.
+Ultimately, this is the value that is sent to the server once submitted.

-**Live region notes**

 As the user types, suggestions will appear in the menu below which is adequate feedback for sighted users.
-However, the new options aren't determinable to screen reader users without leaving the text box and landing on the suggestions menu.
+However, the suggestions aren't determinable to screen reader users without leaving the text box to explore the items in the menu that follows.

-To provide a comparable experience (principle 1), we can use a live region (as first set out in chapter 2, “Checkout”).
-The only difference is that it's hidden with the `visually-hidden` class because it's redundant to sighted users.
+To provide a comparable experience (principle 1), we can use a live region as laid out in chapter 2, “Checkout”.
+It will be populated with “13 results available” which is enough information to decide whether they want to keep typing (to narrow the results) or move to the suggestions.
+The `visually-hidden` class is necessary because the live region is only valuable to screen reader users in this case.

 #### Text Box Interactions

-With the mark-up in place, we can use JavaScript to allow users to interact with the text box.
-Here's the event listener that runs when the user types in the text box.
+With the mark-up in place, we can use JavaScript to handle text box interactions.
+Here's the event listener that runs when the user presses a key in the text box.

 ```JS
 Autocomplete.prototype.onTextBoxKeyUp = function(e) {